open-telemetry/opentelemetry.io/content/en/docs/demo/kubernetes-deployment.md

 ## Prerequisites

-- Pre-existing Kubernetes Cluster
+- Kubernetes 1.23+
-- Helm 3.0+
+- 4 GB of free RAM for the application
-- 4 GB of RAM for the application
+- Helm 3.9+ (for Helm installation method only

-## Install the Chart
+## Install using Helm (recommended)

 Add OpenTelemetry Helm repository: